Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

 \subsection{$k^3$ vs $k^9$ tilt in the low-frequency limit}

-We have studied the dependence of the GW amplitude with the GW source duration $\delta \tfin$ in \Sec{k_to_0_sec} by analyzing the amplitude of the causal spectral branch in the limit $k \rightarrow 0$, and we have shown that the GW spectrum scales proportional to $k^3$ when $k \rightarrow 0$ (see \Eq{GW_spec_k0_norm}).
-The causal $k^3$ branch is, in general,\footnote{The agreement is, however, not completely clear, since the numerical studies of the IR regime of the GW spectrum are computationally challenging \cite{RoperPol:2022iel,Jinno:2022mie}.} in agreement with numerical simulations of sound waves \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Jinno:2020eqg,Jinno:2022mie} and the recent analytical derivation of ref.~\cite{Cai:2023guc}.
-However, as mentioned above, it is in contradiction with the $k^9$ scaling reported in the sound shell model \cite{Hindmarsh:2019phv}.
+In \Sec{k_to_0_sec}, we have found that the GW spectrum scales proportional to $k^3$ when $k \rightarrow 0$ [see \Eq{GW_spec_k0_norm}].
+The causal $k^3$ branch is, in general,\footnote{This agreement is not always completely clear, since the numerical studies of the IR regime of the GW spectrum are computationally challenging, see discussion in Refs.~\cite{RoperPol:2022iel,Jinno:2022mie}.} in agreement with numerical simulations of sound waves \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Jinno:2020eqg,Jinno:2022mie,Sharma:2023mao} and the recent analytical derivation of Ref.~\cite{Cai:2023guc}.
+However, as mentioned above, it is in contradiction with the $k^9$ scaling reported in the sound shell model \cite{Hindmarsh:2016lnk,Hindmarsh:2019phv,Guo:2020grp}.
+To understand the $k^3$ vs $k^9$ discrepancy of the GW spectrum, we reproduce in this section the calculation of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.
+Since Ref.~\cite{Hindmarsh:2019phv} considers that the duration of the phase transition is short and hence ignores the expansion of the Universe,\footnote{We note, however, that even if the duration of the phase transition $\beta^{-1}$ is short with respect to the Hubble time, the duration of the GW sourcing from sound waves can last longer, until the plasma develops non-linearities or until the sound waves are completely dissipated \cite{Pen:2015qta,Caprini:2019egz}.} we will consider the limit $\delta\tfin \HH_* \ll 1$ when comparing our results to theirs.